Rohit-968/Credit_Risk_Portfolio_Analysis/README.md

 ## Project Overview

-A McKinsey-style portfolio analytics dashboard for a retail banking credit book.
+A portfolio analytics dashboard for a retail banking credit book.
 Every chart, metric, and financial projection responds in real-time to underwriting policy changes — enabling analysts to stress-test configurations before applying them to a live portfolio.

 ---